Aleosiss/rising_tides/ReadMe.md

 ## Rising Tides

 Rising Tides is an XCOM 2 content addition mod that aims to provide a DLC-like experience.
-Currently I looking to provide the following functionality:
+Currently I looking to provide the following:

 >- Three "hero"-type units, each with unique three-branch skill trees
 >- A single Ghost "superclass" extension (as Soldier is to the Vanilla classes) which provides the following: